goToMain/libosdp/README.md

 ## Cross Compiling:

-libosdp can be cross compiled with your cross compiler if cmake is invoked with the argument `-DCMAKE_TOOLCHAIN_FILE=/path/to/toolchain-file.cmake`.
+libosdp can be compiled with your cross compiler by passing a toolchain file to cmake.
+This can be done by invoking cmake with the command line argument `-DCMAKE_TOOLCHAIN_FILE=/path/to/toolchain-file.cmake`.

 If your toolchain is installed in `/opt/toolchain/armv8l-linux-gnueabihf/` and the sysroot is present in `/opt/toolchain/armv8l-linux-gnueabihf/sysroot`, the